smroid/cedar-server/about.md

 ### Gain

-Cedar-server operates each kind of camera at its optimal gain setting.
-The optimal gain is taken to be the lowest gain that yields RMS noise of around 0.5 ADU on a dark image taken at a typical plate solving exposure time.
+Cedar-server operates each kind of camera at its optimal gain setting, which is typically the highest analog gain setting, with no digital gain.
 The optimal gain values are determined by offline trials and are baked into the Cedar-camera library.